 Course offerings that serve the needs of exceptionally capable students vary by campus.
-When students participate in middle/intermediate school honors/Pre-AP classes, a one-point premium is added to grade-points when determining eligibility for Academic Excellence and Honor Roll (see Weighted Grade Point System section of this handbook).
+When students participate in middle/intermediate school honors/Pre-AP classes, premium points are added to grade-points when determining eligibility for Academic Excellence and Honor Roll (see Weighted Grade Point System section of this handbook).